 Response plan

-A member of staff within [the] [a] [school / academy] who becomes aware of a suspected or actual data security breach must inform [the Headteacher] OR [the Academy Data Protection Manager] OR [the DPO] of the [School / Academy / Trust] by email without delay.
-The email address for contacting the [ ] is [INSERT EMAIL ADDRESS] and the email account should be regularly reviewed by the DPO.
-[The [Headteacher of the School/ Academy] [Academy Data Protection Lead] should be copied in to the email to the DPO.]
+A member of staff within the School who becomes aware of a suspected or actual data security breach must inform the Head of Centre OR the DPO of the Centre by email without delay.
+The email address for contacting the DPO is DPO@oeyc.herts.sch.uk and the email account should be regularly reviewed by the DPO.
+The Headteacher should be copied in to the email to the DPO.

-[A member of staff within the central team at the Trust who becomes aware of a suspected or actual data security breach must inform [the DPO] by email without delay.]

 If a member of staff is unsure if a breach has happened, the above procedures must still be followed without delay so that the suspected breach can be investigated in order to establish whether a breach has happened and, if so, whether it needs to be notified to the ICO or the data subjects.

-[[The Headteacher] [The Academy Data Protection Manager] will then be responsible for assessing whether the breach or suspected breach needs to be formally escalated to the DPO.
-If the [Headteacher] [Academy Data Protection Manager] decides not to escalate it to the DPO, the Data Breach Log in Appendix 1 must be completed as accurately as possible, including the reasons why the incident does not need to be escalated to the DPO.
-The Data Breach Log should be emailed to the DPO without delay for record keeping purposes].
+The Head teacher will then be responsible for assessing whether the breach or suspected breach needs to be formally escalated to the DPO.
+If the Head of Centre decides not to escalate it to the DPO, the Data Breach Log in Appendix 1 must be completed as accurately as possible, including the reasons why the incident does not need to be escalated to the DPO.
+The Data Breach Log should be emailed to the DPO without delay for record keeping purposes.

-[If the [Headteacher] [Academy Data Protection Manager] decides to escalate a breach or suspected breach to the DPO, they must do so without delay.
-Where possible, the Data Breach Log in Appendix 1 must be completed with as much information as possible and emailed to the DPO [and copied to the people listed in Step [ ]].
-However, if it is not convenient or practicable to complete the Data Breach Log, the report can be made by setting the information out in an email.]
+If the Headteacher decides to escalate a breach or suspected breach to the DPO, they must do so without delay.
+Where possible, the Data Breach Log in Appendix 1 must be completed with as much information as possible and emailed to the DPO.
+However, if it is not convenient or practicable to complete the Data Breach Log, the report can be made by setting the information out in an email.

 Once a breach or suspected breach has been reported to the DPO, the DPO must commence an investigation and assess whether he / she has sufficient information to identify next steps.
 The purpose of the investigation is to: